theFatDads/CTC-Opiods/README.md

 ## The Framework
 To represent the data from data.ct.gov in a map, we used the Google Maps embed and geolocation APIs to interpret data and represent it.

+map-update is a web server created by us to regularly refresh our geolocated data with that from data.ct.gov.
+By using the Google Maps geolocation API we are able to make certain datasets visible on a map with directions, when they normally couldn't be.

 ## Additional programs and libraries used
 * https://github.com/flesler/jquery.scrollTo a Jquery scrolling library for easily controlling the user's location on the page